kagehq/cache-kill/README.md

 # Cache Kill

-A CLI tool to safely nuke development and build caches across multiple languages and frameworks.
+A lightweight CLI tool to safely nuke development and build caches.

 ## Community & Support